 To read the full journal article, click here: https://doi.org/10.1038/s41598-019-49161-6

 To find out more about Dr. Luo’s research, click here: https://www.gla.ac.uk/schools/mathematicsstatistics/staff/xiaoyuluo/

-To read about compressive mechanical properties of rat and pig optic nerve head, click here.
+To read about mechanical properties and ECM of the venous valve tissue, click here.